mateuszniechwiej/Climbing-Buddy/README.md

 ### _Project Goal_

 This website project targets the climbing community in Ireland.
-The primary focus is to allow users to create a request to find a climbing partner- and check any climbing events created on this site.
+The primary focus is to allow users to create a request to find a climbing partner and check any climbing events created on this site.

 ### _Site Goals_

-- To provide users with a simple- and easily navigated website to help them to create a request to find the correct partner for the climbing day.
+- To provide users with a simple and easily navigated website to help them to create a request to find the correct partner for the climbing day.
 - To increase the number of climbing events and allowing participating expanding network of new friends who share the same passion.
 - Create a website fully responsive on mobiles, tablets, and desktop devices.